 5 – Jo-Wilfried Tsonga – FRA – 145-60 – 71%

 6 – Daniil Medvedev – RUS – 40-17 – 70%

 7 – Rafael Nadal – ESP – 79-37 – 68%

 8 – Milos Raonic – CAN – 66-31 – 68%

 9 – Gael Monfils – FRA – 120-58 – 67%

 10 – Marin Cilic – CRO – 118-59 – 67%

 Nadal’s indoor record may look poor in comparison to his 92% winning record on clay, but his incredible all-round ability helps to make Spain pre-tournament favourites at 7/2.
 France also look well set for Caja Mágica and are second favourites in the betting markets.
 While Monfils and Tsonga are ranked 14th and 36th in the overall ATP rankings, the experienced duo’s only ATP titles this year have come indoors (Rotterdam for Monfils, Montpellier and Metz for Tsonga).

 The likes of del Potro, Nishikori and Raonic may miss out through fitness, but they would be huge assets for their countries in Spain.
-Similarly, if Murray is deemed fit enough then Great Britain’s chances will radically improve, with the Scot holding the 7th best indoor record of all time.
+Similarly, if Murray is deemed fit enough then the team’s chances will radically improve, with him holding the 7th best indoor record of all time.

 Those with more recent form include the American Reilly Opelka.
 His 5-0 win-loss record on indoor in 2019 may be a small sample, but his booming serve will always make him a threat on this type of court.
 The Russian Karen Khachanov should similarly benefit, with the powerful player winning titles indoors at the Moscow Open and Paris Masters in 2018.